nopara73/ZeroLink/README.md

 ### B. Achieving Liquidity

 When a round does not have enough liquidity, that would often result in low, even zero anonymity set rounds.
-We solve this in the following way:
-When Tumbler has reached a desired anonymity set at Input Registration phase, another Connection Confirmation phase follows.
+The solution is when Tumbler has reached a desired anonymity set at Input Registration phase, another Connection Confirmation phase follows.
 This phase is intended to sort out disconnected Alices.
 In order to identify Alices: at Input Registration phase the Tumbler must assign unique identifiers to them.
 Using these unique identifiers Alices can confirm their connection at Connection Confirmation phase.
-If some Alices did not confirm their registration within the input confirmation phase timeout, then the desired anonymity set is not reached, in consequence we fall back to Input Registration phase.
+If some Alices did not confirm their registration within the input confirmation phase timeout, then the desired anonymity set is not reached, in consequence the round falls back to Input Registration phase.

 How should the desired minimum anonymity set be chosen?
 Manually or utilizing a dynamic algorithm:
 Choose the minimum anonymity set to three and the maximum to 300.
 If the previous non-fallback Input Registration phase took more than three minutes then decrement this round's desired anonymity set relative to the previous desired anonimity set, otherwise increment it.